 In addition, flip up the perforated side strips of the aluminum adhesive seals before seating your plate into the instrument to prevent potential acquisition issues due to plate alignment.

-Pulse centrifuge Aurora plates after each read to pull down any product condensation between reads.
-Carefully handle Aurora read plates to prevent disturbing the liquid contents.
+Pulse centrifuge the 384-well read plates after each read to pull down any product condensation between reads.
+Carefully handle read plates to prevent disturbing the liquid contents.

 How do I avoid interference in signal detection?

-To avoid interferences in signal detection, avoid air bubbles when transferring the neutralized eluate to the Aurora read plate by aspirating and dispensing slowly using a P20 multichannel pipette.
+To avoid interferences in signal detection, avoid air bubbles when transferring the neutralized eluate to the 384-well read plate by aspirating and dispensing slowly using a P20 multichannel pipette.
 If bubbles persist, use air from a P1000 pipette to resolve them before applying the final read plate seal.
 Explore more pipetting tips in our "How to Properly Pipet” article.

 Can I skip the warm-up period?